Computer Science Background

 Students in the BISB program have backgrounds in Computer Science, Biology, Math, and related areas; however, particular strengths and interests vary.

 Beyond introductory programming and scripting courses, it is essential to have taken undergraduate courses in data structures and algorithms prior to taking the required BISB class CSE 282 / BENG 202 (Introduction to Bioinformatics Algorithms).
 We emphasize that most BISB students already have such experience prior to entering the program.
 If you do not, here are some options to prepare.
-We recommend preparing before starting at UCSD by taking relevant coursework at your undergraduate school or online through Coursera and Cogniterra.
+We recommend preparing before starting at UCSD by taking relevant coursework at your undergraduate school or the online courses listed below.

 Note: The external links below are current as of May 2024, but may change.
 Please contact the graduate program coordinator if they change.